loboris/ESP32_SPI_MASTER_NODMA_EXAMPLE/README.md

 #### Example: SPI Display driver

 **The example is restructured, many changes are made, the dafault operating mode is now 18-bit color, as it works with both ILI9488 and ILI9341.
-The coce is not fully tested with ILI9431 xet.**
+The code is not fully tested with ILI9431 yet.**

 To run the example, attach ILI9341 or ILI9488 based display module to ESP32.
 Default pins used are: